 Install Tailscale on Ubuntu

-Tailscale offers two installation methods on Ubuntu.
-The official APT repository tracks upstream releases faster, while Snap stable gives a simpler flow with automatic refreshes.
+Tailscale offers two practical installation methods on Ubuntu.
+The official APT repository tracks upstream releases faster and avoids Snap confinement limits, while the Canonical Snap package gives a quick install with automatic refreshes but stricter sandbox behavior.

 |---|---|---|---|---|

-Both methods work on Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
-The APT repository publishes codename-specific packages, while Snap stable stays available across all supported Ubuntu releases.
-Commands are identical on all three LTS versions.
+Both methods currently work on Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
+The APT repository publishes codename-specific metadata for

 Update Ubuntu Before Installing Tailscale